nus-cs2113-AY2324S2/ip/docs/README.md

 ```

 ### `event` - Add an Event Task
 Create an event type of task for BossMan to track.
 Events have a from and to time/ date.
+These are compulsory parameters.
 Unlike deadline, there is no restriction for the format for from and to parameters.
-These are compulsory parameters that must be included.

 Syntax:
 ```